-There are only three vehicles on Lamu: a tractor, a three-wheeled ambulance, and a car reserved for a member of the local government.
+There are only three vehicles on the island: a tractor, a three-wheeled ambulance, and a car reserved for a member of the local government.
 For everyone else it’s either donkeys, or your own two feet.

 The lack of automobiles, a feat that has been achieved partly because of the geographical isolation of the port city, partly because of its conservative, tradition-minded inhabitants, but mostly because of the impossibly narrow and crooked laneways of Old Town, provides a unique Old World atmosphere that can’t be beat.

 Looking for an exotic, labyrinthine Swahili port city that time forgot?
 Don’t go to Zanzibar, go to Lamu.

 Practical information and how to reach Lamu: